 Our Medical division includes members that join specifically to run medical calls.

-- 4 Recruits wanting to become EMR certified
+5 Medical Recruits working to become EMR certified

 Total Calls Per Year

 Our call volume has steadily risen over the years.
 In 2017 the department ran 2402 calls which included fires, accidents, rescues, hazmat and medical incidents.

 In 2017 we averaged 6.5 calls per day, 46.2 calls a week and 200 calls per month.